-Fear of old age was a popular theme among the Greek lyricists.
+Lamenting old age was a popular trope among the Greek lyricists.
 This made for some beautiful poetry that is most touching in its bittersweet admiration of youth.
-Dating from the 7th to the 6th century BC, these four poems are the first we have in a poetic tradition that stretches across Western literature.
+Dating from the 7th to the 6th century BC, these four poems are some of the first we have in a poetic tradition that stretches across Western literature.

 What’s life, what’s joy, without love’s heavenly gold?